CyberSocYork/OverTheWire_Write-ups/Bandit/Bandit_Level_25.md

 In this level we are given a private ssh key and told to login to `bandit26`.
 We are also told that the shell for `bandit26` is not `/bin/bash`.

+We can ssh into bandit26 using `ssh bandit26@localhost -i bandit26.sshkey -p 2220`

 This shell prints ascii-art of the word `bandit26` and then exits.

 Using out shell on the user `bandit25` we can read the `/etc/passwd` file, which is where user's custom shells are stored.